 A practical example

 A medical device manufacturer wins a place on the NHS Supply Chain framework.
-Within 30 days of award, the framework requires a published CRP showing baseline Scope 1, 2, and the relevant Scope 3 categories, alongside a commitment to net zero by 2050 and named reduction measures.
-Without it, the contract cannot be activated.
+During the tender process, the framework requires a published CRP showing baseline Scope 1, 2, and the relevant Scope 3 categories, alongside a commitment to net zero by 2045 and named reduction measures.
+Without it, the supplier cannot be awarded the tender